ggnohc/RoboND-Kinematics-Project/writeup_template.md

 Here is an example of how to include an image in your writeup.

-- Below is the Kuka 210 as shown in Rviz, with links labelled.
+- Below is the Kuka 210 as shown in Rviz, with joints labelled.
 ![alt text][forward_kinematics.rviz]

 - Below is the DH table populated (more details on extraction steps as below)